-With spring around the corner, you might be anxious to ditch the cozy couch and start spending more time outdoors.
+With winter around the corner, you may want to take advantage of the current weather conditions by spending a little more time outdoors.

 Essentially, you can plog and plalk (pick up litter while you walk) anywhere you find trash on the ground.

 Plogging began as a fad in Sweden in 2016 and then made its way into our lands sometime in 2018.
 It was originally established as an organized group activity to reduce plastic pollution, but is now widely accepted as a healthy workout, too.

 The word paints a perfect picture of the action, as it combines jogging and the Swedish word plocka upp, or pick up.
 Plalking is doing the same thing except you’re walking while picking up garbage.

 Dano Fuller, a fitness trainer from Stratford, Ont., launched Plogging Canada on Facebook as a way to connect users of the physical activity from across Canada.
 People are using the forum to post photos of their trash hauls from their workouts and cleanups and to talk to others about their experiences.